 - Trip or fall frequently.

-Dysphasia affects one's language, whether it be understanding the spoken language or organizing thoughts.
+Dysphasia affects one's language, whether it be understanding the spoken word or organizing thoughts.
 This learning disability can affect one's social life.
 Therefore, a child who has trouble with dysphasia is often picked on or becomes very quiet to the point of timidity and shyness.
-Those who struggle with Dysphasia, may:
+Those who struggle with dysphasia may:

 - Struggle to retell a story.